Section M - The Honors College

 Panther’s Closet

-Panther's Closet is run by Honors College students.
-Honors credit is awarded to students who enroll in this community-based learning course that teaches key entrepreneurial skills in management, sales and teambuilding.
-Panther’s Closet is overseen by the Dr. Floyd F. Koch Honors College.
+The Honors College has oversight on all Panther's Closets, and it is run by Honors College students.
+Honors credit is awarded to students who enroll in Honors Service-Learning Community-Based course that teaches key entrepreneurial skills in business management, sales and teambuilding and support the closet.

 Honors College Web Page